Luis Quintero

-Luis Eduardo Quintero Hernández (born 12 October 2004) is a professional footballer who plays as a right winger for Spanish side Villarreal CF B. Born in Spain, he is a youth international for Colombia.
+Luis Eduardo Quintero Hernández (born 12 October 2004) is a professional footballer who plays as a winger for Liga Portugal 2 club Torreense.
+Born in Spain, he is a youth international for Colombia.

 Early life

 Quintero was born in Alicante, Valencian Community, Spain to Colombian parents from Palmira in the Valle del Cauca Department.

 Club career

 Quintero began his career with Elche and Kelme, before joining the academy of Villarreal in 2017.
 He spent the 2020–21 and 2021–22 seasons with Villarreal subsidiary Roda.
 Returning to Villarreal for the 2022–23 season, he made his debut for the club's C-team in the Tercera Federación on 25 September 2022, coming on as a second-half substitute for Sergio Hinojosa against Rayo Ibense and providing the assist for Villarreal's second goal in an eventual 2–1 win.

 On 6 July 2023, Quintero was loaned to Segunda División side Amorebieta for the season.
 He made his professional debut on 11 August, starting in a 1–1 home draw against Levante.

 On 31 January 2024, Quintero joined Deportivo de La Coruña on loan for the remainder of the season with the option to buy.

+On 20 January 2026, Quintero left Villarreal and joined Liga Portugal 2 club Torreense.